KxSystems/docs/docs/basics/function-notation.md

 ---
+title: Function notation
+description: Function notation enables the definition of functions.
+Function notation is also known as the lambda notation and the defined functions as lambdas.
+author: Stephen Taylor
 keywords: abort, control, expression, function, kdb+, lambda, multiline, notation, q, rank, signal, signed, unsigned
 ---
 # Function notation

 Function notation enables the definition of functions.
 Function notation is also known as the _lambda notation_ and the defined functions as _lambdas_.

 !!! note "Anonymity"